Isoperimetric sets in nonnegative scalar curvature and their role through various concepts of mass: The ADM mass and comparison with other masses

 Thus, \cref{eq:bray-miao2} implies

-completing the proof. \end{proof} For the same reasons pointed out after the proof of \cref{eq:misomadm}, the above provides an actual proof of \cref{eq:equivalencepmasses} in $\CS^{2}_{\tau}$-Asymptotically Flat manifolds with nonnegative scalar curvature and minimal boundary, when $\tau > 1/2$.
+completing the proof. \end{proof} For the same reasons pointed out after the proof of \cref{eq:misomadm}, the above argument provides an actual proof of \cref{eq:equivalencepmasses} for $\CS^{2}_{\tau}$-asymptotically flat manifolds with nonnegative scalar curvature and minimal boundary, when $\tau > 1/2$.